Cinderella Castle

 Cinderella Castle is a fairy tale castle at the center of two Disney theme parks: the Magic Kingdom at Walt Disney World, and Tokyo Disneyland at the Tokyo Disney Resort.
-Based on Cinderella's fairy tale castle from the 1950 film, both serve as the symbol and flagship attraction for their respective theme parks.
-Along with Sleeping Beauty Castle, the Castle is a main symbol of The Walt Disney Company.
+Based on Cinderella's fairy tale castle from Disney's 1950 animated feature film, both serve as the symbol and flagship attraction for their respective theme parks.
+Along with Sleeping Beauty Castle, the Castle is a main symbol of the Walt Disney Company.